LOCALLY - LED BRAVE SPACES

 What Are Locally-Led Brave Spaces?

 The Locally-Led Brave Spaces are guided group conversations designed to help people engage thoughtfully across differences and experience.
 These spaces are about listening, reflecting, and building understanding within our communities.
-The program will consist of a series of 5 sessions led by local facilitators focusing on areas of interest to the community.
+The program will consist of a series of 4 sessions led by local facilitators focusing on areas of interest to the community.
 These sessions aim to build leadership capacity through education, skills sharing, planning and facilitation and direct practice in civic participation.

 Discussions will be led by local practitioners, either professional or with lived experience in the content they are discussing.

-Why Brave Spaces Matter
+Why Brave Spaces Matter?

 Many of the issues facing our communities today are complex, emotional, and deeply personal.
 Avoiding these conversations doesn’t make them go away, but having them without care can cause harm.